Find Grad Schools

 Doctor’s Degrees in Petroleum Engineering

 A doctor's degree in petroleum engineering is offered at 17 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 9% were students from an underrepresented racial-ethnic group.
-Also, 76.4% of petroleum engineering graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 4 were from an underrepresented racial-ethnic group.
+Also, 81.3% of petroleum engineering graduates were international students.

 Education Levels of Petroleum Engineering Majors